 So, is Maca a superfood?
 As I have said it before, I do not believe that there is one food that we can survive on and live off of–our entire diet must work in harmony to improve our health.
 Not everyone will have access to maca, and, although, no one plant is alike, all having different nutrient profiles, the nutrients found in maca can also be found in other plants.
 Of course, they might not be all found in the same plant, but each plant has its own super powers.
-So, if you have access to maca, like I do, I highly recommend it.
+So, if you have access to maca, like I do, I highly recommend it, because maca roots benefits have been evident in my life and in the lives of many of the BODY BY PLANTS participants.
 If you do not, do your best to find a combination of different plants to get the same nutrients you can add to your diet.

 The Maca I Use